Welcome To Our Blog

 Here is a video featuring Sara Dowling, head of learning and talent management at SurveyMonkey- it offers some helpful tips on how managers can best welcome new hires to a virtual work environment.

-Conclusion: Double down on virtual induction process
+Conclusion: Double down on the virtual induction process

 2020 has not only brought virtual processes in place but also unlocked more opportunities for employees.
 It gave them the flexibility to apply anywhere across the globe as full-time remote workers.